 The new Civil Code has taken a new approach to the family and to women's role in the family.
 The old legal approach, which assigned women a legislatively subordinate position in the family with rights and duties defined in respect to the husband, has been abandoned in favor of one that defines the family as a union based on equal partnership.
 Consequently, this new concept is also reflected in the language of the new Code.
-The terms 'the wife' and 'the husband' are replaced by 'the spouses'.
-Moreover, the legal language has been considerably simplified and out-of-date terminology replaced by comprehensible, modern terms, which have made the law more accessible for everyone.
+The terms "the wife" and "the husband" are replaced by "the spouses."
+Moreover, the legal language has been considerably simplified and out-of-date terminology replaced by comprehensible, modern terms, rendering the law more accessible for everyone.